 What can mousse do for you?

-“It can be used on so many different hair types,” notes hair stylist and GTG Expert, Jamie Stevens, who’s an advocate of using it during blow-drying to give hair extra hold.
-Adding volume to straight hair (plus, making it easier to curl), thickness to thin hair and providing greater definition to curls, there’s a strong body of reasons suggesting why it’s a ‘trend’ that boasts some serious staying power.
+“It can be used on so many different hair types,” notes hairstylist Jamie Stevens, who’s an advocate of using it during blow-drying to give hair extra hold.
+Adding volume to straight hair (plus, making it easier to curl), thickness to thin hair and providing greater definition to curls, there’s a strong set of reasons suggesting why it’s a ‘trend’ that boasts some serious staying power.

-If you’re looking for the type of crunchy style that’s reminiscent of the 90s though, it’s best to get more hands-on: “If you are putting it on to dry naturally for a more scrunch-dried look, then I would use my hands and apply with a scrunching motion all over.”
+If you’re looking for the type of crunchy style that’s reminiscent of the 90s though, it’s best to get more hands-on: “If you are putting it on to dry naturally for a more scrunch-dried look, then I would use my hands and apply with a scrunching motion all over," Jamie says.

 Her method of choice?
 Cocktailing mousse with argan oil to style hair, distributing it evenly from root to tip for a full head of curls.
 Hair needn’t be wet to begin with either.
 “I think most people think mousse should be used on damp hair, but it can really amp up your texture and crisp up curls when dispensed into dry hair,” she says, also noting how mousse's revival coincides with the return of another iconic 80s hair trend - the perm.
 “We’re seeing a resurgence of perms in the salon - we’re doing around four a day,” she comments.
 “You can’t really style a perm without mousse, it’s a curl essential.
 I think there’s a preconception that if you have a perm, you’ll wake up with good-to-go perfect curls every morning - but you do still need to style it and mousse will be your best friend for this.”